You are here

 Types of proof of identity

-There are three types of proof of identity (POI) checks which can be carried out:
+There are four types of proof of identity (POI) checks which can be carried out:

 - for current serving members, reservists and trainee who hold a current, valid purple or orange ADF ID card